ondra-m/ruby-spark/README.md

 rdd.collect_as_hash
 ```

-Estimating pi with a custom serializer
+Estimating PI with a custom serializer

 ```ruby
 slices = 3